Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Storage and logging* → stores results, metadata, and logs for auditing and analysis.
 - *Integration layer (API / SDK)* → interface for external apps, dashboards, or AI pipelines.

-The service is sized and offered per GPU.
-Each GPU consists of one NVIDIA H100 partition.

 The service offers the following advantages:

 - *Reduced operating costs* → automate the transcription of audio, meetings, interviews, and minutes without requiring dedicated staff.